- Adult Skin Problems Slideshow

 What is intertrigo?

-Intertrigo is a very common inflammatory condition affecting areas of skin that are characteristically in contact with each other, such as the groin, armpits, under the breasts, and skin folds.
+Intertrigo is a very common inflammatory condition affecting areas of skin that are characteristically in contact with each other, such as the groin, armpits, under the breasts, and skin folds on the anterior torso.
 These areas of skin that are in contact with each other are referred to as the intertriginous zones.
 In obese individuals, skin folds may occur in a variety of other areas and so can be affected by intertrigo.

 What causes intertrigo?